 For mild symptoms:

 - Urinate when you first get the urge.
-Also, go to the bathroom when you have the chance, even if you don't feel a need to urinate.
+Also, go to the bathroom on a timed schedule even if you don't feel a need to urinate.

 - Avoid alcohol and caffeine, especially after dinner.

-- Don't drink a lot of fluid all at once.
+- DO NOT drink a lot of fluid all at once.
 Spread out fluids during the day.
 Avoid drinking fluids within 2 hours of bedtime.

 - Try NOT to take over-the-counter cold and sinus medicines that contain decongestants or antihistamines.
 These drugs can increase BPH symptoms.